CZ-NIC/fred-docs/AdminManual/Configuration.rst

   default: 0
 * ``regular_day_procedure_zone`` – time zone for periodic tasks,
   default: Europe/Prague

+   ..
+Important:: It is necessary to adapt the time zone to your area!

 * ``object_registration_protection_period`` – how many months an object
   (nsset, keyset) must be unedited and unassigned to be considered idle and marked for deletion,